-- Residential and Nursing Care and supported living schemes - Harrow Shared Lives Scheme members of the public share their lives and homes with a vulnerable adult in order to support them to live full and satisfying lives. - Floating Support services support people in their own homes or with their own tenancies. - Transition team in place to support young people into adult services - The local authority work with the NHS to provide support into Specialist residential and nursing and other health care settings (Inc. independent hospitals and Out of Area Hospital Placements). - As at March 2014 approximately 68 service users 18+ were accommodated outborough.
+- Residential and Nursing Care and supported living schemes - Harrow Shared Lives Scheme members of the public share their lives and homes with a vulnerable adult in order to support them to live full and satisfying lives.

+- Floating Support services support people in their own homes or with their own tenancies. - Transition team in place to support young people into adult services - The local authority work with the NHS to provide support into Specialist residential and nursing and other health care settings (Inc. independent hospitals and Out of Area Hospital Placements). - A CYAD (0-25) team in place to support Children and young people into adult services - As at March 2014 approximately 68 service users 18+ were accommodated outborough.